 As runners, we like to be inspired.
 This is our way of saying, “Thanks for the inspiration!”

-Note that upon receiving an award, the recipient is not eligible for a major award for the next two years in order to ensure others are given a greater opportunity for consideration.
+Note that upon receiving an award, the recipient is not eligible for the same award for the next two years in order to ensure others are given a greater opportunity for consideration.

 The awards are as follows:

 Runner of the Year: Certainly, running performance should be a major consideration in this category.
 High standings in either the Grand Prix or the Decathlon should be considered, but significant performances at significant external events should also be considered.
 For instance, if one of our club members didn’t participate in our local events, but they went on to win a major marathon, clearly they would be worthy of consideration.

 Masters Runner of the Year: Same as ROY, but for those over 40.

 Grand Masters Runner of the Year: Same for those over 60.

 Rising Star: Can be used as an award designation for someone young or new to the club in recognition to their efforts in their first year (think “Rookie of the Year”).
 This could be for their performance either as a runner or as an outstanding volunteer.

 Most Improved: Used to recognize club members who have taken a big step forward in their level of performance.